 Not obtaining treatment for a depressive disorder can lead to significant destruction throughout all parts of an individual’s life.
 Individuals who grapple with depression are more likely to suffer from problems in work or at school, conflict within interpersonal relationships, unemployment, and financial concerns.
 Also, those with depressive disorders can also struggle with social isolation, which can cause them to miss out of the importance of a solid support system, easily pushing them further into the trenches of their depression.
 Losing a job and, as a result, struggling financially, can also impact an individual’s ability to live life the way he or she wants to, which can add to one’s feelings of low self-esteem.
 All of the issues that stem from untreated depressive disorders can increase one’s chances of struggling with suicidal ideation and attempts.
 However, when effective professional treatment is obtained and implemented, the men and women who battle the symptoms of a depressive disorder can obtain the care they need so they can begin living happier, healthier lives.

 When looking for depression treatment, you or your loved one may have been searching broadly for “depression treatment centers near me?”
 In Philadelphia, there is one clear choice.
-Our depression treatment center is a 147-bed psychiatric hospital that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric concerns, substance abuse, and co-occurring mental health problems.
+Our depression treatment center is a psychiatric hospital that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric concerns, substance abuse, and co-occurring mental health problems.
 Each year, we care for approximately 3,500 individuals in our inpatient treatment center alone.

 Founded in 1937 as a 60-bed psychiatric treatment center, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.

-Treatment at Belmont Behavioral Hospital, a depression treatment center in Philadelphia, is based on a foundation of individualized care.
+Treatment at Belmont Behavioral Health System, a depression treatment center in Philadelphia, is based on a foundation of individualized care.
 We recognize that each person who comes to heal with us brings a unique set of strengths, needs, and treatment goals.
 We are committed to developing care plans that are tailored for each person who struggles with depression.
 At our hospital, no two treatment plans are the same, and our treatment is so successful that 92% of individuals who receive inpatient care are discharged home, instead of to other levels of care, after treatment has ended.

 Our depression treatment center offers a wide range of interventions across various levels of care.
 These interventions include the following: